 We have both physical and electronic versions of our calendar.

 You can download the pdf version here or clicking on the images below.
-It is designed to be printing in A2 size, contact local printers for advice on printing.
+It is designed to be printed double sided, A2 size.
+Contact local printers for advice on printing.

 Alternatively you can request a copy of the limited print version here.